-Recently updated on May 30th, 2024 at 11:42 am
+Recently updated on December 6th, 2024 at 05:28 am

 Vascular dementia, often considered the second most common type of dementia after Alzheimer’s disease, arises from problems in the supply of blood to the brain.
 At its core, the brain is like any other organ: it needs a steady stream of oxygen and nutrients to function effectively.
 When this supply is interrupted or reduced, brain cells can be damaged or die, leading to the symptoms of vascular dementia.
 Think of it like a thriving city.
 If roads and highways (our blood vessels) are blocked, parts of the city (our brain) can’t function optimally.